-The Company has cash balances and interest-bearing debt.
+The Company has cash and cash equivalents balances and interest-bearing debt.
 The Company is satisfied with the credit ratings of its banks.
-As of November 30, 2022, the Company did not hold any investments.
-The Company believes it has no significant interest rate risk.
+Due to the short-term nature of the Company's financial instruments, fluctuations in market rates do not have a significant impact on estimated fair values as of November 30, 2023.